cosmiconfig/cosmiconfig/README.md

 If cosmiconfig finds a `--config` CLI argument, it will load that file, trying to parse it as either JSON, YAML, or JS.

+Additionally, all of these search locations are configurable: you can customize filenames or turn off any location.

 ## Installation

 ```